Private Lessons

 Personalize your learning experience.

-There are no group workshops at I❤Bal 2023 ('cause we're an exchange, y'all).
+There are no classes at I❤Bal

 Jennifer Barnett (she/her)